 If your hard drive, server or data centre go down, you can be safe in the knowledge of normal resumption of your service with minimal disruption.

-A cloud-native, ISO-certified digital archiving solution provides assurance that an organisation is in complete control of access to their archives.
+A cloud-native, ISO-certified web archiving solution provides assurance that an organisation is in complete control of access to their archives.

 This has always been a key consideration but has grown in importance due to data protection.
 Public sector organisations, for example, will have sensitive information of national importance that needs securing.